 At GEC, we aim to conduct business in a socially responsible manner,all the while making a conscious effort to connect to different vertical of business , enterprises and the channel fraternity not just for business and networking but also for the greater good of the humanity at large.
 We believe that irrespective of the size and scale, sustained efforts have the power to bring a positive change in the world; and we shall be persistent in our endeavour to help the needy, inspire the ones falling short of motivation and spread smiles far and wide.
 Get Involved & get Register now !!

-- The format of the play is Individual Stableford system for amateur players (min. age 18) each having an index handicap between 0 and 24.
+- Format of the play is Individual Stableford for amateur golfers (min age 18) off 75% index handicap.